tiesont/bootboxdocs/README.md

 bundle exec jekyll serve --watch
 ```

 That's it.
-Navigate the URL shown in the terminal output, and you should see the current documentation site.
+Navigate to the URL shown in the terminal output, and you should see the current documentation site.